PyLate Tutorial: Vector Indexing and Retrieval with ColBERT (Complete Guide)

-Q: How does ColBERT work?
-A: ColBERT (Contextualized Late Interaction over BERT) creates dense vector representations for documents and queries, then uses late interaction (token-level matching) for retrieval instead of single vector similarity.
+ColBERT (Contextualized Late Interaction over BERT) creates dense vector representations for documents and queries, then uses late interaction (token-level matching) for retrieval instead of single vector similarity.
+This approach is faster and more efficient than traditional dense retrieval.

 Dataset Formats